cleeb94/Type-on-Strap/pages/about.md

 Through the content of courses about Complex Systems I became fascinated with the content and phenomenon of networks.

 Do you have questions?
-Feel free to send me an e-mail with the icon provided on every page at the bottom!
+Feel free to send me an E-mail with the icon provided on every page at the bottom!